-1,000,000 species: The 3 Most Important Numbers from new UN Report on Biodiversity and a New Work P
+1,000,000 species: The 3 Most Important Numbers from new UN Report on Biodiversity

 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) report hit the headlines this week.
 I know, it's becoming almost cliche to have a group of scientists tell us about the state of the world.
 Don't think of it like that.
 Think of this like your financial advisor sitting down with you and telling you about how your investments are doing (hint: not well).
 After all, we are all heavily invested in the health and vitality of our planet, on which all life and business depends.
 (Exec Summary of the report...I will be using it in class)

 1. Our connection to and reliance on nature...